 Some substances are harder to detox from than others.
 Addiction is a complicated concept that includes both physical and emotional aspects.
 Some of the physical effects of addiction come into play during detox.

 As you know, the drugs you take cause changes in the way you think and behave.
 What you might not realize, though, is that they also alter the functioning of your vital organs.
-Since the brain and central nervous system control things like respiration and heartbeat, drug abuse effects these vital functions.
+Since the brain and central nervous system control things like respiration and heartbeat, drug abuse affects these vital functions.

 Physical addiction is characterized by the fact that your body now relies on the substances you abuse to maintain vital functions like heartbeat, respiration, regulating body temperature and several other things that you don’t have to think about.
 When you stop taking a drug you are physically addicted to, you feel physical symptoms.